TablePress/TablePress/readme.txt

 Recent changes are shown below.
 For earlier changes, please see the [changelog history](https://tablepress.org/info/#changelog).

+= Version 2.0 =

+**Completely new “Edit” screen for tables:**

+* TablePress now has an even more spreadsheet-like user interface that can much better cope with large tables.
+* Editing will be much faster: A right-click context menu allows for quick access to the table manipulation tools.

+**Block editor support instead of having to deal with Shortcodes:**

+* The new “TablePress table” block will give you a preview of the table when inserting it into a post or page, for a more intuitive embedding of tables.
+You won’t even have to remember the table ID, as a table search is included.
+* And if you want, converting existing Shortcodes is just a few clicks away.

+**Importing tables is easier and more powerful than ever:**

+* Simply drag&drop files, even multiple files at once, even of different formats!
+* No more need to choose the import file format: The auto detection will know if it’s importing a CSV, Excel, HTML, or JSON file.
+* In addition, more file formats are recognized, like the LibreOffice ODS format.
+* The Excel import is much more powerful: For example, clickable links and simple styling will be recognized and imported!
+* The Replace/Append select box also has a live-search with autocomplete now, which makes finding the right table much faster.

+**New formula calculation engine:**

+* TablePress now understands many more formulas, just as you know them from Excel.
+* The formulas even support text strings now, which enables many new ways of automatically creating table content.

+**Behind the scenes:**

+* Cleaned up and simplified code, for easier future maintenance, to follow WordPress Coding Standards, and to offer helpful inline documentation.
+* Updated external libraries to benefit from enhancements and bug fixes.
+* Automated code compatibility checks and build tools simplify simple chores for easier development.
+* Support for PHP 8.1.
+* TablePress 2.0 requires WordPress 5.8.

 = Version 1.14 =
 * Full compatibility with WordPress 5.8.
 * Enhancement: Make behavior of bulk action selectors on the "All tables" screen more user-friendly.